Why “I’m Fine” Can be a Trauma Response

 “I don’t want to make this heavier than it needs to be.”

-“I’m not sure what I’m feeling, and I don’t want to give effort of time to guessing.”
+“I’m not sure what I’m feeling, and I don’t want to spend time guessing.”

 We aren’t consciously avoiding in these moments.
-We are simply doing something called emotional narrowing - which is a concise way of saying our nervous system learned early on that staying neutral, contained, or self-sufficient was safer than expressing vulnerability.
+We are simply engaging in emotional narrowing.
+This means our nervous system learned early on that staying neutral or self-sufficient was safer than expressing vulnerability.

-Over time, this can become automatic for people.
+Over time, this can become automatic for many.

 “Don’t be a burden.”